-The Support to Human Rights National Implementation Unit of the Human Rights Policy and Development Department (Directorate of Human Rights – DGI) (the Unit) is supporting the implementation of the European Convention on Human Rights (ECHR) and other European human rights standards at the national level in all Council of Europe (CoE) member states through cooperation programmes in line with the 2012 Brighton Declaration and more particularly its paragraph 9.vi (“Providing appropriate information and training about the Convention in the study, training and professional development of judges, lawyers and prosecutors”.)
+The Human Rights National Implementation Division of the Human Rights Policy and Cooperation Department (Directorate of Human Rights – DGI) (the Division) is supporting the implementation of the European Convention on Human Rights (ECHR) and other European human rights standards at the national level in all Council of Europe (CoE) member states through cooperation programmes in line with the 2012 Brighton Declaration and more particularly its paragraph 9.vi (“Providing appropriate information and training about the Convention in the study, training and professional development of judges, lawyers and prosecutors”.)

 Particular emphasis has been placed on developing projects which target those groups that have a direct role in applying or invoking the ECHR in member states, i.e. judges, prosecutors and lawyers.
 The projects have been designed on the basis of an assessment of the needs in the partner countries by the CoE monitoring bodies, including the ECtHR and the Human Rights Commissioner, the authorities and partner institutions themselves and in close connection with the supervision of the execution of judgments by the Committee of Ministers.
 In particular, ECHR training is planned on the basis of the analysis of the ECtHR case law in respect of individual countries in order to assess as specifically as possible the training needs in each beneficiary country.
 As a result, each project is tailor-made with particular reference to the specific needs of the partner state and target group concerned.

-The Unit provides a combination of legislative expertise and capacity building support, paying attention to impact and aiming at sustainability, all essential and complementary elements to ensure effective implementation of the ECHR at the national level.
-Through the projects, the Unit disseminates good practices and contributes to raising the standards of human rights observance in Europe.
+The Division provides a combination of legislative expertise and capacity building support, paying attention to impact and aiming at sustainability, all essential and complementary elements to ensure effective implementation of the ECHR at the national level.
+Through the projects, the Division disseminates good practices and contributes to raising the standards of human rights observance in Europe.

-The Unit’s support is based on a comprehensive approach.
+The Division’s support is based on a comprehensive approach.
 Projects developed include needs assessment, legislative expertise, capacity-building, awareness-raising, peer-to-peer exchanges and evaluation, paying attention to impact and aiming at sustainability.

 The work on capacity building and awareness-raising focuses on European human rights standards, in particular the ECHR.
 The training is aimed at those groups with a direct role in applying or invoking the Convention in the national judicial systems in member states: that is, judges, prosecutors and lawyers.
 All training is interactive and based on adult learning techniques and open education.
 The trainees are provided with publications and case extracts or full texts of judgments, in the relevant language.
 They are also given access to on-line materials such as HUDOC and the HELP training tools.
 These materials are available to any individual who wishes to improve his or her knowledge of the Convention.